jgnewman/hart/README.md

 ## Batched updates

-Applications created with the `app` function are asynchronous by default.
+Applications created with the `app` function are asynchronous.
 In other words, whenever you call `update`, your app function doesn't immediately run.
 Instead, new data is generated from the update and your app function is _queued_ to run.
 This allows you to trigger multiple updates in a single native event loop resulting in only a single update to the DOM once that data reaches its final form.
 Consider the following:

 ```javascript
 import { hart, app } from "hart"